 Ringworm may be treated with different types of antifungals, particularly if it affects the scalp.
 Oral antifungals, such as griseofulvin (Grifulvin V, Gris-Peg), may be taken by mouth.
 Your doctor may also prescribe topical antifungal ointments.

 Some antifungal ointments are also available over the counter, such as those containing the active ingredients ketoconazole and clotrimazole.
-These include Lotrimin AF, Anti-Fungal, Cruex, and Desenex.
+These include Lotrimin AF, Cruex, and Desenex.
 These are usually sufficient for treating ringworm of the skin.

 However, you should call your doctor before self-medicating for ringworm.
 If you have another condition, like nummular eczema, it won’t respond to antifungals, though they probably won’t make the rash worse.

 Ringworm may also be managed and prevented through changes to your personal hygiene routine.
 These habits can be helpful:

-Nummular eczema takes longer to treat than ringworm does.
+Nummular eczema may take longer to treat than ringworm does.
 It may clear up within a year, though there’s a risk that it could return.